All posts by Lee and Wood

 If you have been arrested for possession of THC oil or cannabis concentrates, you need an experienced criminal defense attorney.
 Without a lawyer on your side, you will likely find the criminal justice system almost impossible to navigate.

-At Lee & Wood, LP, we have the skill to protect your rights with a strong defense.
+At LEE AND WOOD, GP, we have the skill to protect your rights with a strong defense.
 Call us today at 817-678-6771 or contact us online to learn more.

 Exoneration Numbers Highlight the Importance of Criminal Defense Attorneys